ddwkim10/ddwkim10/README.md

 With 20+ years of progressively responsible IT experience coupled with 13+ years in a university setting, I have the key following strengths:

-1. In-depth knowledge of computer technology including embedded systems and IoT which has resulted in 5 registered patents.
+1. In-depth knowledge of computer technology including machine learning, blockchain, embedded systems, docker, kubernetes, and IoT.

 2. Expertise leading the development of sophisticated wireless communication solutions and network-management infrastructures including network-management software for a high-performance FDDI backbone switch GIGAswitch/FDDI, which has been one of the